F# Minor Six Diminished Guitar Scale

 Practice Routine

-Set a metronome to 80 BPM and play the F# Minor Six Diminished scale in groups of four notes, shifting the starting note each repetition.
+Set a metronome to 100 BPM and play the F# Minor Six Diminished scale in groups of four notes, shifting the starting note each repetition.
 This builds muscle memory across the entire scale range.
 After a week, try improvising short 4-bar phrases using only these notes.

 Experiment with simple two-chord vamps rooted on F# to let the characteristic intervals of the Minor Six Diminished scale come through clearly.
+This scale is especially effective in bebop contexts.

 Guitar Tips

 On guitar, practice the F# Minor Six Diminished scale on a single string from the open position to the 12th fret.
 This trains your ear to hear the intervals linearly and helps with slide guitar applications.
+Aim for a sophisticated quality in your phrasing to match the natural character of this scale.

 The F# Minor Six Diminished scale contains 8 notes (F#, G#, A, B, C#, D, D#, F).
 Use the interactive fretboard above to explore this scale on Guitar with different tunings and fret ranges.